History of radio: Mobile phones

 In 1947 AT&T commercialized the Mobile Telephone Service.
 From its start in St. Louis in 1946, AT&T then introduced Mobile Telephone Service to one hundred towns and highway corridors by 1948.
 Mobile Telephone Service was a rarity with only 5,000 customers placing about 30,000 calls each week.
 Because only three radio channels were available, only three customers in any given city could make mobile telephone calls at one time.
 Mobile Telephone Service was expensive, costing US$15 per month, plus $0.30–0.40 per local call, equivalent to (in 2012 US dollars) about $176 per month and $3.50–4.75 per call.
-The Advanced Mobile Phone System analog mobile phone system, developed by Bell Labs, was introduced in the Americas in 1978, gave much more capacity.
-It was the primary analog mobile phone system in North America (and other locales) through the 1980s and into the 2000s.

 The development of metal–oxide–semiconductor (MOS) large-scale integration (LSI) technology, information theory and cellular networking led to the development of affordable mobile communications.
-The Advanced Mobile Phone System analog mobile phone system, developed by Bell Labs and introduced in the Americas in 1978, gave much more capacity.
+The Advanced Mobile Phone System analog mobile phone system, developed by Bell Labs, was introduced in the Americas in 1978, gave much more capacity.
 It was the primary analog mobile phone system in North America (and other locales) through the 1980s and into the 2000s.